akeneo/pim-helpcenter/content/md/user-management/what-is-a-user.md

  - a role.

 ::: ee
 A user can belong to one or several [user groups](what-is-a-user-group.html).
 In the Entreprise Edition, this is really useful when you want to assign them permissions regarding the products data.
+By default, when a user is created, he does not belong to any user group.
 To know more about this subject, read [Build your user groups](build-your-user-groups.html).
 :::

 # As a user you can...